CPanel

-cPanel is web hosting control panel software developed by cPanel, L.L.C.
-It provides a graphical interface (GUI) and automation tools designed to simplify the process of hosting a web site for the website owner or "end user".
-It enables administration through a standard web browser using a three-tier structure.
-While cPanel is limited to managing a single hosting account, cPanel & WHM allow the administration of the entire server.
+cPanel is a web hosting control panel software developed by cPanel, L.L.C., a company based in the United States, and owned by WebPros.
+It provides a graphical user interface (GUI) and automation tools designed to simplify website and server management for end users.
+The software enables administration through a standard web browser and is commonly used alongside WebHost Manager (WHM), which allows server-level management.